-Add: Legal live load factors are consistently applied for all traffic conditions.
+Add: Live load factors for Legal and Emergency Vehicles are consistently applied for all traffic conditions.

 6A.1.5.3-Permit Load Rating

 Remove: "Calibrated load factors by permit type and traffic conditions at the site are specified for checking the load effects induced by the passage of the overweight truck."